Adrigamer2950/AdriAPI/README.md

 plugins, as this API changes frequently and depending on the standalone version may cause some issues if server owners install some plugins that depend on different versions of this API

-Check the [TODO.md](https://github.com/Adrigamer2950/AdriAPI/blob/master/TODO.md) file to check things that are coming in next version

 > [!CAUTION]
 > You need Java 17+ to use this API/Plugin.
 If you are using a lower version consider upgrading